loginom/admin-guide-l10n/data-en/licenses/README.md

 Loginom products are licensed by means of Guardant dongles:

-* **Local USB dongle** is a physical dongle that is recommended for one-off Loginom instances on the servers with physical access to USB ports.
+* The **Local USB dongle** is a physical dongle that is recommended for one-off Loginom instances on servers with physical access to USB ports.
 [Guardant drivers](https://www.guardant.ru/support/download/drivers/) version 7.0 or higher are required.

 ![Local dongle (personal version) usage](./scheme_1.svg)

 ![Local dongle (server version) usage](./scheme_2.svg)

-* **Network USB dongle** is a physical dongle that is recommended for a number of Loginom instances in the local network.
+* The **Network USB dongle** is a physical dongle that is recommended for a number of Loginom instances on the local network.
 Deployment of [network dongles server](https://www.guardant.ru/support/download/server/) version 7.0 or higher is required.

 ![Network dongle usage](./scheme_3.svg)

-* **Software SP dongle** is a software dongle that is recommended for one-off Loginom instances in the virtual environments without physical access to USB ports.
+* The **Software SP dongle** is a software dongle that is recommended for one-off Loginom instances in virtual environments without physical access to USB ports.

-> **Important**: SP dongle is distinguished by the cryptographic binding to the equipment, namely it is not possible to reactivate SP dongle after its activation or transfer it to another computer.
+> **Important**: An SP dongle is distinguished via cryptographic binding to the equipment, namely it is not possible to reactivate SP dongle after its activation or transfer it to another computer.

-Several [physical dongle versions](./case.md) are avilable to users.
+Several [physical dongle versions](./case.md) are available to users.

 ## Activation of Software SP Dongle

-It is required to activate SP dongle before usage of the platform components.
+It is required to activate SP dongle before use of the platform components.

 [Software SP Dongle Activation Manual](./sp-key-activate.md).

 ## Software SP Dongle Activation for Offline Systems

-It is required to activate the software SP dongle before usage of the platform components, but without net access on the final user computer.
+It is required to activate the software SP dongle before use of platform components, but without net access on the computer of the end user.

 [Software SP Dongle Activation Manual without Net Access](./sp-key-activate-offline.md).